ramit21/machine-learning-python/data/README.md

 -------

-**Variance**: Sigma square: Average of squared differences from the mean.
-It measures how much spread the data has.

 **Standard Deviation**: Sigma: Square root of Vairance.
 It signifies how much of an outlier a data point is from the mean.
 Data points that lie more than one standard deviation from the mean can be considered unusual.

+**Variance**: Sigma square: Average of squared differences from the mean.
+It measures how much spread the data has.
+The square here is used to increase the effect of values away from mean, and also to nullify negative vaalues of (x-mean).

+Population variance = sum(x-mean)^2/N

+Sample Variance = sum(x-mean)^2/(N-1)

 ------